U.S. Citizenship Through Parents

 Claiming U.S. Citizenship for a Child Born Abroad

 If you’re a U.S. citizen whose child is born abroad, you should report the child’s birth at the nearest U.S. embassy.
 The U.S. embassy or consulate will issue a Consular Report of Birth Abroad (CRBA).
 The CRBA is similar to a birth certificate.
 It establishes citizenship through the parents and makes obtaining a U.S. passport much easier.
-However, the child cannot use the CRBA for travel to the United States.
+However, Americans cannot use the CRBA for regular travel to the United States.
+All U.S. citizens are required to enter and exit the U.S. using a valid U.S. passport.
+(You'll obtain the passport with the CRBA.)

 Even if you did not obtain a Consular Report of Birth Abroad immediately after your child’s birth, you may generally apply for one provided that the child continues to be under the age of 18.
 (Adult children may claim citizenship a different way.)

 If a U.S. citizen has a child born in a U.S. territory, that child is already an American citizen and doesn’t need the CRBA.
-Remember that the United States doesn’t only include the fifty states and the District of Columbia, but also U.S. territories such as Puerto Rico, Guam, American Samoa, and the U.S. Virgin Islands.
+The United States doesn’t only include the fifty states and the District of Columbia.
+It also includes U.S. territories such as Puerto Rico, Guam, American Samoa, and the U.S. Virgin Islands.
 Instead of the CRBA, request a birth certificate to establish his or her citizenship.

 - At least one of the parents has to be a U.S. citizen at the time of the child’s birth;